How to Make a Barcode in 3 Steps + Free Barcode Generator

 - Print your barcode labels

 Yes, you can create barcodes in Excel.
-You can follow a guide like this one from Smartsheet.
+There are lots of how-to guides for this online.
 However, there are many free online barcode generators that may be easier to use if you’re not versed in Excel.
 We have a barcode generator at the top of this article.

 No, technically you don’t need a barcode to sell a product.
 However, using barcodes makes it easier to track and manage sales, transactions, inventory, and more.
 It’s best to use barcodes when selling products.